obernardovieira/tensorflow-and-things-talk/README.md

 ### Repository Contents

 * In this repository you can find everything I showed on presentation, from example codes to slides.
-* Slides are available in PT and EN versions.
+* Slides are in EN versions.

 ### Presentation Contents